-See Table 8-3 for recommended gasket and shim sealers and thread sealing and lubricating compounds and Table 8-4 for thread torques.
+See Table 8-2 for thread torques and Table 8-3 for recommended gasket and shim sealers and thread sealing and lubricating compounds.
 Always use new gaskets when reassembling an engine.

 Use engine lubricating oil on all moving parts, especially on bearing surfaces, valve stems and push rod cups.
 The piston/connecting rod assembly should be submerged in oil and then thoroughly drained just before installing it in the cylinder.